-The San Diego County District Attorney's office has charged three people - a man and two women - with murder in the death of 22-year-old Brittany Killgore.
+The San Diego County District Attorney's office charged three people - a man and two women - with murder in the death of 22-year-old Fallbrook resident and military wife Brittany Killgore.

 Tuesday, April 10, 2012: Killgore and her husband Cory, who was deployed to Afghanistan, file for divorce.

 Friday, April 13, 2012: A friend sees Killgore at 5 p.m. in Fallbrook, which is the last known contact she had with someone.
 Killgore is wearing a dark purple evening gown with purple floral glitter patterns.

 Saturday, April 14, 2012: A homeless man attempts to sell Killgore's cell phone to a stranger according to officials.
 The person then calls Killgore's mother, Michelle Wrest, who alerts authorities.
 Investigators launch a search for Killgore.